-The day of reckoning is nearly upon us my dear friends as The Avengers drops this Friday and can be seen in 3D and IMAX at a theater near you.
+The day of reckoning is nearly upon us my dear friends as online dating website for free drops this Friday and can be seen in 3D and IMAX at a theater near you.
 Pre-release tracking on the film projects Earth’s Mightiest Heroes to have the biggest domestic box-office opening of all time.
 Why all this huss and fuss, jibber-jabb, and riggamaroo over a silly film about a couple of guys in leotards you ask?
 Because the core concept of the story is that there are four basic kinds of people.

 People are different in fundamental ways.
 They want different things ; they have different motives, purposes, aims, values, needs, drives, impulses, urges.
 Nothing is more fundamental than that.
 They believe differently, they think, cognize, conceptualize, perceive, understand, comprehend, and cogitate differently.
 And of course, manners of acting and emoting, governed as they are by wants and beliefs, follow suit and differ radically among people. — Please Understand Me p.
 2